A tensor network approach for chaotic time series prediction: Methods

 \subsection{Test metrics}

 For testing the models, we will evaluate two different aspects: their short-term memory and long-term memory (or climate) forecasting capabilities.
-To quantify the short-term prediction capabilities, we will first use the symmetric mean absolute percentage error (sMAPE) \cite{gilpin2023model}:

-where ${\bf y}(j)$ and $\hat{\bf y}(j)$ are prediction and target respectively.
-It scales the absolute percentage error based on the magnitude of the two input time series.
-We take as the time index $n$ the corresponding time of a Lyapunov exponent $\Lambda$ for each task, such that we quantify the error to predict a single Lyapunov timescale unit, $\Lambda^{-1}$.

-To quantify how many Lyapunov times the models can predict, we compute the valid prediction time (VPT) as in \citeonline{wikner2024stabilizing}:
+To quantify the short-term prediction capabilities, we compute the valid prediction time (VPT) as in \citeonline{wikner2024stabilizing}, which quantifies the number of Lyapunov times that the model predicts under a certain precision.
+The Lyapunov time is the timescale for which a chaotic dynamical system is predictable, and it is computed as the inverse of the maximum Lyapunov exponent of the task, $\Lambda$.
+The VPT expression is the following: